Joint BIS-IMF-OECD-WB External Debt Hub Contact Us • Home

 For further information on the CPIS, see Click here

-Individual economy data are available at Click here
+Individual economy data and metadata are available at Click here

 The data are derived from the BIS locational banking statistics.
 Deposits with BIS reporting banks are shown in BIS publications as banks' liabilities to their creditors.